wdpoppe/twentyfifteen-boilerplate-grunt/readme.md

 2. Activate the Twentyfifteen theme and Twentyfifteen Child theme in the Wordpress backendinterface.

-3. Open the terminal and type 'grunt'.
+3. Open the terminal and type `grunt`.
 From now on you can edit and add styles instantly in the Child-theme of your Wordpress site.

 ###Some specs about the Child-theme
 * style.scss: Basefile for making modifications to the theme.
 Write your syntax in SASS.